igortn/hardhat-react-dapp/README.md

 3. `npx hardhat`
     - Rename the script to `deploy.js`.
     - In the config, add the path to `artifacts` and the local hardhat network.

+4. `npx hardhat compile`
+    - `artifacts` get generated; `Greeter.json` contains the info that we will need for the front-end.